pachyderm/pachyderm/doc/getting_started/getting_started.rst

 :doc:`local_installation`: Get Pachyderm deployed locally on OSX or Linux.

-:doc:`beginner_tutorial`: Learn to use Pachdyerm through a simple tutorial.
+:doc:`beginner_tutorial`: Learn to use Pachdyerm through a quick and simple tutorial.

 :doc:`troubleshooting`: Common getting started issues and how to fix them.